Office: HS 158

 Office Hours: TBA

-McKinley, M.K, and V.D.
-O'Loughlin.
-2012.
+McKinley, M.K, O'Loughlin, V.D., Pennefather-O'Brien, E.E., and R.T.
+Harris.
+2015.
 Human Anatomy.
-3rd edition.
+4th edition.
 McGraw-Hill.
-A specially published version at a reduced cost containing only those chapters to be used in class may be purchased at the Bookstore or you can buy a complete text.
 A disk entitled Anatomy & Physiology Revealed is also available as a recommended addition to the textbook.

 Required for Lab

 A bundle of all lab materials will be available for purchase.
 Please make certain that you bring this bundle to every lab.
 Extra copies will not be available.
 Bring your copy of Human Anatomy to lab each week.

 Required Access to Connect Website at McGraw-Hill

 Assignments consisting of 10 questions for each lecture starting with Lectures 2&3 are required as part of your course grade.
 You must purchase a registration code either as part of a package with your text or separately from the McGraw-Hill Connect website.

 |Lecture exam #3||Monday November 10, 2014|

 No dissections are required for this course.
 Make certain that you bring ample supplies of paper (blank and lined) and drawing materials such as pens, pencils, ruler and calculator to each lab to complete lab exercises and record any personal observations of the microscope slides, models and cadavers.

 and organization of the organs and systems of the human body."